rbms-bsc/DCRMR/_pages/Edition/Designation-of-named-revision-of-edition.md

 <a name="3.24.2.1">3.24.2.1</a> A word, character, or group of words or characters, that identifies a particular revision of a named edition.

-## 3.24.31 Statement relating to a named revision of an edition
+## 3.24.21 DCRMR elaboration of scope

+<a name="3.24.21.1">3.24.21.1</a> Designations of named revisions of an edition include words that indicate a designated edition has been updated, but not enough for the publisher to designate it an entirely new edition.

+## 3.24.3 General rule**

-<a name="3.24.31.1">3.24.31.1</a> If the manifestation is a named revision of an edition, transcribe the statement relating to that revision as instructed in [Designation of edition](/DCRMR/edition/Designation-of-edition/) (see [3.22.3.1](/DCRMR/edition/Designation-of-edition/#3.22.3.1)).
+<a name="3.24.3.1">3.24.3.1</a> If the manifestation is a named revision of an edition, transcribe the statement relating to revision as it appears, as instructed in [Transcription](/DCRMR/general-rules/Transcription/).

 >Example:
 >Designation of edition: <CITE>Third edition</CITE>